Top Georgia election official says White House pushed him to take Trump call | Politics

 Trump for two months has been claiming contrary to evidence that his loss to Democratic President-elect Joe Biden was the result of widespread fraud.
 Multiple state and federal reviews, as well as courts, have rejected those claims as unsupported..
 Biden won the state-by-state Electoral College by 306-232 and carried the popular vote by more than 7 million ballots.

-House of Representatives Republican Leader Kevin McCarthy defended Trump's call in an interview with Fox News on Monday.
-"The president's always been concerned about the integrity of the election, and the president believes that there are things that happened in Georgia that he wants to see accountability for," McCarthy said.
+House of Representatives Republican Leader Kevin McCarthy defended Trump's call in an interview with Fox News.
+"The president believes that there are things that happened in Georgia that he wants to see accountability for," he said.
 Senate Republican Leader Mitch McConnell has publicly acknowledged Biden's win.
 U.S. Vice President Mike Pence, who will oversee the Jan.
 6 proceedings, has said the Republicans have the right to object.

 Even if Republicans in the Senate were successful in their objections, the campaign would fail in the U.S. House, which is controlled by Democrats.